davidmcclure/twitter-ext/README.md

 1. On the local machine, run `aws configure` and provide credentials for the account that will house the cluster.

-1. Confirm that Ansible can access AWS by running:
+1. Confirm that Ansible can access AWS by running `./ec2/ec2.py --refresh-cache`.

-    `./ec2/ec2.py --refresh-cache`

 If this gives a JSON blob of AWS resources for the correct account, everything is good to go.

 ### Create the base Docker AMI